 An adult can maintain full focus for about a minute (67 seconds for older adults, 76 seconds for younger adults).

 This short attention span highlights the importance of breaking down information into digestible chunks.
 It also suggests the potential benefits of combining microlearning techniques with visual elements, as people remember visuals better (as you’ve seen from the previous stat above).
+(Sources)

 How Long Does it Take the Brain to Process an Image?

-It takes the brain 13 milliseconds to process an image.
-The brain can also see images that last for just 13 milliseconds.
-13 milliseconds is far too fast and is imperceptible to the conscious human mind and eye, but the brain’s perception is much better and it subconsciously still notices.
+13 milliseconds is far too fast and imperceptible to the conscious human mind and eye, but the brain’s perception is much better and it subconsciously still notices.
+(Sources)

 How Much More Memorable are Visuals When Color is Added?

-Adding color makes visuals 39% more memorable.
 Color not only adds aesthetic appeal but also significantly enhances retention of the learning material.
 This statistic suggests that using color strategically in eLearning materials can boost their effectiveness, especially in the corporate setting where employee training materials are often bland and uninspiring.

 How Many Visual Messages can our Eyes Register per Hour?